10+ Best Static Site Generators to Create Web Pages for Free

 If you’re experienced with WordPress development, you’ll find Jekyll’s Liquid templating engine easy to learn and use.

 You can link Jekyll’s websites to cloud-based CMS tools like Forestry, CloudCannon, or Siteleaf.
-This allows content editors to change the website’s content without needing coding skills.
+This enables content editors to modify the website’s content without requiring coding skills.

 Conclusion on Best Static Site Generators